getgauge/documentation/execution/table_driven_execution.md

 ````

-In the above example teh table parameter uses a dynamic value from the data table.
+In the above example the table parameter uses a dynamic value from the data table.